jessieblaeser/Federal-Court-Nominees-Scrape-and-Analysis/README.md

 The final output of this scraping project is a GeoJSON choropleth map that displays pro bono work categories by district.

+### Notebooks:
+* Downloading nominee questionnaires: Using a combination of Beautiful Soup and Selenium, this notebook downloads over 50 PDFs from the Senate Judiciary Committee website.
+I use pdfminer to parse the PDFs and regex to pull information from each into a dataframe and CSV.
+* Creating pro bono categories and mapping: Using textual analysis, I categorize types of pro bono work, ultimately mapping the categories using GeoJSON.